MetabolicXploration/MetXVault_DEPRECATED_20251118/2_notes/@wintermuteEmergentCooperationMicrobial2010.md

 ## Results and discussion

-Each deletion strain exhibits robust growth in rich (LB) medium but no measurable growth in minimal (M9) medium.
+Each deletion strain exhibits robust growth in rich (LB) medium but no measurable growth in minimal (M9) medium ([[note-20241117-071943|notes]]).

 Theoretical and empirical precedents have established that metabolic cooperation is enhanced at intermediate cell densities when the concentration of cross-fed metabolites is sufficiently high to improve cooperative fitness (Shou et al, 2007; Bull and Harcombe, 2009). #Insight #Interesting #ReferenceSource

-Cooperating strains in this system may show enhanced proliferation through the mechanism of **invested benefits** (Connor, 1995; West et al, 2007).
+Cooperating strains in this system may show enhanced proliferation through the mechanism of **invested benefits** ([[@connorBenefitsMutualismConceptual1995|Connor, 1995]]; West et al, 2007).
 Cooperation on the part of strain A will augment A’s growth only if B cooperates in turn.
 By increasing B’s abundance, A then cultivates the source of A’s own metabolites and therefore A’s own growth.

 Given the relatively low growth rates of the co-cultured strains and the excess availability of nutrients, we do not expect a significant metabolic burden to be associated with the production of shared metabolites ([[note-20241023-020227|notes]]).